-2. Require Plenty of Hay and Food
+2. They Require Plenty of Hay and Food

 You know a guinea pig’s teeth never stop growing, right?
-It’s imperative to provide it with plenty of hay and food because it needs something to constantly chew-meaning a piggy requires access to hay and food 24 hours a day.
+It’s imperative to provide it with plenty of hay and food because it needs something to constantly chew, meaning a piggy requires access to hay and food 24 hours a day.

 The fibers and nutrients in the food also support guinea pigs’ overall health and promote optimum digestion and bodily functions.

-3. Continuous Supply of Water is Difficult
+3. A Continuous Supply of Water is Difficult

 Leaving a guinea pig alone for a long period means you won’t be there to offer it water when it has to drink.
 Even with several waterers, consider that your piggy can’t easily drink through them, or the bottles could clog or leak.
 Plus, the piggies could accidentally tip the waterers over and lose their supply.